Three weeks in our food box subscription from Marley Spoon. So far, so good: here are some pics and review.

-We were initially excited but ended up cancelling them after about half a year.
-Things that – at the time – were not appealing for us on the food boxes were:
+We were initially excited but ended up canceling them after about half a year.
+Things that – at the time – were not appealing for us were:

 - not being able to choose what recipes and/or ingredients you would get

 - lack of flexibility on the protein side (all meat/fish box or veggies only)